Dawud Wharnsby: Music

 In 1993, Dawud (David) Wharnsby and fellow Crackenthorpe's Teapot vocalist Heather Chappell began touring and performing as a duo, releasing an independent album (Off To Reap The Corn) containing renditions of traditional Canadian and Irish folk music.
 The recording also featured Wharnsby's original lyrical adaptation of the traditional song "The Black Velvet Band".
 His comical version "The Black Velvet Band as Never Before" is still sung in folk music circles.

 Dawud has released several internationally distributed albums since 1995, including Blue Walls and the Big Sky, Vacuous Waxing (with Canadian writer Bill Kocher), A Different Drum (with The Fletcher Valve Drummers) and Out Seeing The Fields.
 In the mid-1990s, Dawud began to work in the genre of English language nasheed (spiritual hymns of a folk/world-beat style, drawn from Qur'anic tradition).
 He has released over 10 popular albums of spiritual nasheed since 1993, including A Whisper of Peace, Colours of Islam, Road to Madinah and Sunshine Dust and the Messenger, all released through US based media company Sound Vision.Com.

 September 3, 2007 Dawud released "Out Seeing the Fields" composed of 12 tracks, co-produced with LA based pianist Idris Phillips.
 The 11th track of the album named "Rachel" is a tribute to Rachel Corrie who was killed by an Israel Defense Forces (IDF) Caterpillar D9R armoured bulldozer, during an ISM protest against the destruction of Palestinian homes by the IDF in the Gaza Strip.

-During his career Dawud has collaborated with Stephen Fearing, Irshad Khan, Danny Thompson, Yusuf Islam (aka Cat Stevens), Zain Bhikha, Idris Phillips, Hadiqa Kiani and Atif Aslam.
+During his career Dawud has collaborated with Stephen Fearing, Irshad Khan, Danny Thompson, Yusuf Islam (aka Cat Stevens), Zain Bhikha, Idris Phillips, Billy Jonas, Hadiqa Kiani and Atif Aslam.

+Wharnsby was a founding member of the interfaith, acoustic trio "Abraham Jam”.
+Formed in 2010, the band (also including David LaMotte and Billy Jonas) incorporates themes of diversity, inclusivity and social harmony into their performances and recordings.
+Their album "Abraham Jam Live" was released in 2018, and a studio album, "White Moon", was released in 2019.
+The documentary “Braided Prayer:Abraham Jam and The Making of White Moon” was also released in 2020, screened at the NexGn International Short Film Festival (India), The Hague Global Cinema Festival (Netherlands), San Jose International Short Film Festival (USA) and the Twin Cities Jewish Film Festival (USA).
+Abraham Jam’s original composition “Braided Prayer" combining recitations of Muslim, Christian and Jewish prayer, was included in the 2024 Broadway production of Our Town at the Ethel Barrymore Theatre.

 Television, video and radio production

-As a television personality, Dawud has hosted programs produced in conjunction with Canada's Vision TV, the National Film Board of Canada, Al Huda TV (Saudi Arabia) and BBC Scotland.
+As a television personality, Dawud has hosted programs produced in conjunction with Canada's Vision TV, the National Film Board of Canada, Al Huda TV (Saudi Arabia), Deen TV, Muslim Network Television and BBC Scotland.